HISTORY & DESCRIPTION:

 72hp Sole OM 616 diesel, shaft driven to two-bladed propeller.

 Mast-head bermudian rig sets 940 sq. ft. plain sail.
 Aluminium mast and spars.
 Barlow and Andersen winches, original bronze winches.
 Electric anchor windlass.

 Log, sounder, Navico Corpus GPS, Apelco GXL 1100 Radar, Raymarine SL70 Pathfinder VHF, Northstar Explorer 710 Con LSD.

-Ortac is with out question one of England’s greatest Ocean Racers with a history spanning over eight decades.
-As much a throughbred yacht today as when first built and in the current ownership sympathetically brought up to modern standards.
+Ortac is without question one of England’s greatest Ocean Racers with a history spanning over eight decades.
+As much a thoroughbred yacht today as when first built and in the current ownership sympathetically brought up to modern standards.
 A great opportunity to own a part of sailing history and compete in the Med racing circuit.

 Lying: Northern Spain